thewindinthetrees/thewindinthetrees.github.io/README.md

 ---

 On arriving I went to the office and filled out HR paperwork so I would be allowed on site.
-I then reported to Kate and was introduced to the crew, I was introduced to Bree and Christopher and began to help them.
-They were working in the Convento, replastering the walls using a Cherry Picker.
-The floor of the Convent is Flagstone so plywood had to be laid and moved for the cherry picker so it didn’t crack the stone.
+I then reported to **Kate** and was introduced to the crew, I was introduced to **Bree** and **Christopher** and began to help them.
+They were working in the Convento, replastering the walls using a cherry picker.
+The floor of the Convent is flagstone so plywood had to be laid and moved for the cherry picker so it didn’t crack the stone.

 <figure>
     <img src="images/ConventocherryPicker.jpeg"